Thimoteus/purescript-optlicative/README.md

   <*> withDefault "./output.txt" (string "output" Nothing)
 ```

-Note that none of these will fail.
+Note that none of these three combinators will fail.

 ### Custom data-types